OceanGlidersCommunity/BOON/BOON Guidelines for “Network” and “Site” Metadata.md

 | network | string | CUGN Line 66, CUGN Alongshore|

 # Request a new entry
-To request a new entry in the BOON Networks vocabulary and BOON Site vocabulary submit an issue in the [BOON repository](https://github.com/OceanGlidersCommunity/BOON) with the entry you would like to add to the vocabulary collection.
+To request a new entry in the BOON Networks vocabulary and BOON Site vocabulary submit an issue in the [BOON repository](https://github.com/OceanGlidersCommunity/BOON) or reach out to the vocabulary maintainers (@jenseva,@rtodd-whoi) with the entry you would like to add to the vocabulary collection.

 * In the case of **network**, you must provide the full value i.e. "OceanGliders > BOON > [NCEI Sea Name](https://www.ncei.noaa.gov/data/oceans/ncei/vocabulary/seanames.xml) > *Your BOON Network Name*."
 * In the case of **site**, you must provide the name of the site, its waypoints and the parent [BOON Network](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md).